HOW I RECOVERED FROM A BROKEN HIP

 these are the post-op and two week check-up x-rays

-I never had an MRI done and found out once I became a little more mobile that I had some muscle issues around my right knee.
+I never had an MRI done on the area and found out once I became a little more mobile that I had some muscle issues around my right knee.
 A few days of lightly testing my knee with more weight got the blood flowing again and they soon healed themselves up.
 I would later apply this knowledge to my other dormant soft-tissue problem I immediately became painfully aware of when I started trying to walk: torn groin muscles.
 The doctor did not mention anything and I never considered it, but it might have been a good idea to get an MRI done of the area to prevent any surprises and delay the recovery.
 I also seem to have some scar tissue in my right buttocks that causes discomfort when my leg is positioned at different angles while sitting.
 The more mobile and normal-walking I become, the more this issue seems to resolve itself.
 I imagine this scar tissue will slowly work its way to nearly unnoticeable over time.
 Early on, I noticed that my thigh and pelvic areas appeared abnormal (looked almost shifted as if my bones were disfigured in areas) apparently from the swelling and scarring.
 After a few months, everything settled back into where it belonged - it now just looks like I have slightly larger muscle tone where the appliance lies under the skin when compared to the unbroken side.

 Prisoner in my own house

 Friends and strangers kept recommending different things for me to keep busy, but I didn’t dare break my lazy-multitasking habit (except for visitors or the occasional outing) for fear of slowing the days down again.
 I had just read two books the week prior, so I had booked myself out when I could have used it the most.
 In the end, two months didn’t seem nearly as long as I thought it would be.
 My tender-feeling fragment really caused me to be overly cautious earlier on, but by this time I was finally comfortable getting out of the house to do things.
 I eventually found out that I could put a five dollar deposit on a wheelchair at the mall’s information desk, so that was quite exciting after spending so much time in the living room.
-I never had much interest in it prior, but the 2010 Tour de France also ate up a lot of time as I became aware and fascinated with the interesting strategies and mind games those guys play for three weeks.
-All that confinement really opened my eyes and has urged me to eventually start volunteering for those that may never be able to leave a hospital bed.

 My earliest concern was my inability to get good sleep thus inhibiting my body’s ability to repair itself during that time.
 With the extended period of inactivity, my urination became very frequent as I maintained my normal water intake in hopes of promoting healing.
 More often than not in the afternoon, I was going every thirty minutes.
 I would also wake three or more times a night for the bathroom.
 Aside from the awful sleep interruption, this was a lot of extra movement that my fragment could deal better without.
 It nearly drove me mad as it certainly was never a full bladder amount and yet I was unable to hold the sudden urges.
 After a few weeks, I stopped drinking at 9pm so that I could void my bladder and sleep through the night.
 Once I got active again, this problem resolved itself …but not after a wasted visit to the emergency room that referred me to the urologist.
 Oddly, it never crossed his or my surgeon’s mind that this was only a problem of circumstance due to over-hydrating combined with greatly reduced activity.

 Once I became fully aware of the fragment, I was much more careful and deliberate with my movement.
 The large fragment tenderness gradually became less noticeable at about the three month mark and felt like it was mending.
 After three months, the x-rays showed that the gap was starting to possibly solidify.
 I admit, when the physical therapist got me out of bed fourteen hours after surgery, it gave me this false sense that I was going to heal only slightly slower than Wolverine.
-The fact that my past broken ankle required plating and over a month in a cast was forgotten and I seriously thought I’d be walking within four weeks and jogging within eight weeks.
+The fact that my past broken ankle required plating and over a month in a cast was forgotten.
+I seriously thought I’d be walking within four weeks and jogging within eight weeks of the hip fracture.
 In reality, not having a cast really meant I needed to be even more careful, which I didn’t start doing until about four weeks in.
 Instead of just avoiding discomfort, I started avoided as much movement as possible at that point.
 This is kind of the opposite of what your body needs in this state.
 The muscles needed to be very lightly exercised to boost blood flow, prevent healing defects, and prepare for the eminent restrengthening (I have since successfully used this method to heal minor sprains and injuries).
 It seemed to be a fine line between scarring and repairing - this became even more apparent when I was actually capable of walking and the groin problem came out of hiding.

 at six and ten weeks from the accident, it is looking like the large gap is not going to fill in